Maintenance of Certification in Anesthesiology MOCA simulation-based education for practicing anesthesiologists

 - You will have an opportunity to manage critical and unusual situations in a safe, non-threatening environment that poses no risk to patients.

 - You will reflect upon and analyze your performance, as well as that of your peers.

 Who are the other participants?

 Other participants will be anesthesiologists like you.
 There will be no fewer than four in your group and no more than six.
 There will be two or more instructors.

 What kind of cases will be covered?

-Scenarios will be non-specialty-specific — the cases are those that any practicing anesthesiologist would be expected to manage.
-Throughout the course of the day, you should see cases with respiratory instability, hemodynamic instability, airway challenges and crew resource management challenges, among others.
+Scenarios will not be specialty-specific — the cases are those that any practicing anesthesiologist would be expected to manage.
+Throughout the course of the day, you'll see cases with respiratory instability, hemodynamic instability, airway challenges and crew resource management challenges, among others.

 How do I get my credit for the MOCA requirement?